Keck-DataReductionPipelines/OsirisDRP/README.md

 - ``IDL_INCLUDE``, which should point to something like ``/Applications/exelis/idl/external/include``
 - ``CFITSIOLIBDIR``, which should point to the directory containing your installation of CFITSIO.
 For macports, that would be ``/opt/local/lib``.

-Then you can run the makefile:
+Then you can run the makefile from the top level of the OSIRIS DRP source code:

 ```
     make all